 Who does it best?

-Patek’s still at it with the split-seconds, and this 5370P (which cleanly incorporates all the pushers on the right side of the case) is one of the best watches the brand makes today, full stop.
+Patek’s still at it with the split-seconds, and this 5370P, with its Breguet numerals, leaf hands, flat pushers and beautiful case, is one of the best watches the brand makes today, full stop.